-- Keep nails short or clean with a nail brush & antibacterial wash prior to touching your skin, skin products or skin tools.
-This will prevent bacteria and dirt from contamination your skin
+- Keep nails short or clean with a nail brush & antibacterial wash prior to touching your skin, skin products, or skin tools.
+This will prevent bacteria and dirt from contaminating your skin.

-- Wash clothing, towels or bedding that touch your skin regularly (clean) with non-bio detergent.
+- Wash clothing, towels, or bedding that touch your skin regularly (clean) with a non-bio detergent.

 What Not To Do

 - Do not use products that are old, they can cause risk to your skin.
 If you have bought an over the counter cocktail product and haven’t used it for a while – bin it.

 - Use a product that doesn’t improve your skin or make you feel better, stop using it straight away.

 - Do not pick, cut, squeeze, or tamper with the barrier of your skin.
 When you squeeze spots, you can spread bacteria which can lead to more spots, scarring, and slower healing.

 - Do not keep tools that you use to apply any products on your skin such as cotton wool and brushes.
 If you have to reuse them again, keep them as hygienically clean as possible.

 We advise that you ensure that your skin sensitivity is low and that you try to optimise skin health factors.
 Please see our article on healthy skin steps.

 We aim to advise based on our knowledge and experience. we do not have the right to tell you what to do, you’re the only person that can choose what is best!